Concealed Handgun Permit Unit

 Renewals:

-You must submit your application within 60 days after the expiration date or you will be required to submit a new original
+- You must submit your application within 60 days after the expiration date or you will be required to submit a new original application including fingerprints.

-All completed renewal applications must be submitted to:
+- Paper applications and/or other documentation must be submitted to:

 Louisiana State Police